See Also: The Last Prophecy - The Cathar Prophecy of 2021

 and would therefore be associated with the Sons of Light,

-Melchizedek, the Spirit, and El, the Elohim.
+Melchizedek, and El, the Elohim.

 They would have followed Archangel Michael,